Stuycs-K/lab11-stuyrim-5-khoshe-chens/README.md

-:question: if HP goes below 0, the player dies
+:question: if HP goes below 0, the character dies and can no longer attack or get attacked  (required)

+:question: program ends when player quits or all characters on a team is defeated (required)

-:question: When all enemies or allies die, win/lose screen is displayed
+:question: When all enemies or allies die, win/lose screen is displayed (extra)

-:question: boss has a 30% of showing up as an enemy
+:question: player is able to choose 1-3 opponents (required)

+:question: when only one opponent is chosen, it is the boss (required)

 :ballot_box_with_check: Asking for target based on name